GIF and sticker platform Emogi gets $12.6M as the battle of GIF startups continues to heat up

 There’s also a consumer-facing side with the Emogi app, where users can move up stickers or GIFs within messaging services.
 Emogi’s goal is to surface that content directly based on context, rather than providing a search engine like something like Tenor.
 Obviously that search component was a tantalizing one, as Google found it an attractive company to acquire.
 But Tenor, too, sought to find ways to figure out the exact right GIF for the exact right moment — and removing that clicking around and lowering the barrier to getting a GIF out the door is one that makes sense in the scope of messaging.

-Like some other GIF platforms (including Tenor), Emogi works with brands like Proctor and Gamble to give them an alternative vertical for their marketing efforts that can capture a different slice of a user’s behavior outside of the advertising juggernauts.
+Like some other GIF platforms (including Tenor), Emogi works with brands like Proctor & Gamble to give them an alternative vertical for their marketing efforts that can capture a different slice of a user’s behavior outside of the advertising juggernauts.
 All of this is still in the sort of experimental case — while some of these platforms have a lot of engagement, they obviously aren’t Facebook — it does offer a second or third option to the traditional firms as a way to find new buckets of users that they might otherwise not reach.

-But all this does mean Emogi is entering an increasingly crowded space, and one that larger companies are definitely starting to take notice.
+But all this does mean Emogi is entering an increasingly crowded space, and one that larger companies are definitely starting to take notice of.
 While platforms like Facebook or LinkedIn look to tap ones like Tenor, it’s clear that all these companies are seeing that figuring out a way to compress that emotion into a short window is increasingly important when it comes to messaging.
 It may be that Tenor and Giphy end up building a strong enough content base and moat, though alternative players like Gfycat are still showing they’re able to grow.
 Montaque says the company’s content shows up in messaging apps around 1 billion times a month, which seems like at least a good start to see if it can keep rolling.